mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 ---

 # Week 1 – Chasm

 ## Wednesday, April 29

 Participate
 {: .label .label-yellow }

-* Zoom: office hour introductions at 1-4pm EST.
+* Zoom: office hour introductions at 1-4pm EST. Drop in during this window to say hi and introduce yourself.
 * Slack: Icebreaker of the day on the #icebreakers channel.

 Read/Watch